joshuaskelly/cookiecutter-blender-addon/README.md

 # Cookiecutter Blender Addon
-An opinionated cookiecutter template for a Blender addon.
+An opinionated cookiecutter template for creating a Blender addon.

 ## Features
 - Project is structured as a Python package.